haoliangyu/terrac/README.md

 * AWS S3
 * GCP Storage

-To specify a backend for module publication, use the `backend` block in the `terrac.json` configuration file.
+To set a backend for module publication, update the `backend` block in the `terrac.json` configuration file.

 ### Local Directory

 The `local` backend type uses a local directory for artifact storage.